HQSquantumsimulations/qoqo_qryd/_sources/index.rst.txt

 Welcome to the qoqo-qryd/roqoqo-qryd user documentation!
 ========================================================

-This software is designed to support the `QRydDemo <https://thequantumlaend.de/qryddemo/>`_ project on Quantum computing with Rydberg atoms.
+This software is designed to support the `QRydDemo <https://thequantumlaend.de/qryddemo/>`_ project on quantum computing with Rydberg atoms.
 It provides components to support QRydDemo quantum computers based on the `qoqo <https://github.com/HQSquantumsimulations/qoqo>`_ quantum toolkit by `HQS Quantum Simulations <https://quantumsimulations.de>`_ used to represent quantum circuits.

 To learn more about the general approach to create quantum programs and executing them in qoqo see :doc:`src/introduction` and :doc:`src/execution`.